Backstory

 1.

-Images (and stories) that make us feel deeply usually come out of an honest attempt at understanding the people, communities, and places around us.
-Great photos are a gift of the process.
+Photos (and stories) that make us feel something usually come from an honest attempt at connecting with people, communities, and places.

 2.